anidsiam/anidsiam.github.io/README.md

 ## Skills
-- Meta Marketing: Analysis markets and customer’s data to create campaigns, get good TV Scores, Target and retarget customers for increased sales.
+- Meta Marketing: Analysis markets and customer’s data to create campaigns, get good TV Scores, Target and retarget customers to increased sales.
 - Writer and Editor of different types of content at blog and newsletter.
   Newsletter : https://anidsiam.substack.com
   Medium : https://anidsiam.medium.com